2026 NBA Draft Grades for Every Round 1 Pick

 Ament was initially supposed to land higher than this, but an up-and-down season with the Volunteers damaged his draft stock.
 He still looks the part of that previously celebrated prospect: a nimble, big wing with the always helpful dribble-shoot-pass combo.
 He isn't explosive, but he gets where he wants, and opponents can't keep him off the foul line.

 With all of that said, his frame and his game both need work.
 He is skinny and plays like it.
-Paint penetrations could be a grind at this level, since he can't power his way through players or take off to finish above them.
+Paint penetration could be a grind in the NBA, since he can't power through players or take off to finish above them.

 His dribbling, shooting and passing skills are all baseline abilities, too.
 There's no real wow factor with any of them.